rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 + `DMux4Way` - `DMux` gate with 4 outputs  instead of 2.
 + `DMux8Way` - `DMux` gate with 8 outputs  instead of 2.

-These gates were built either from the primitive `Nand` gate or from previously built gates.
+Note that all of these gates were built either from the primitive `Nand` gate or from previously built gates.

 ## 2 - Arithmetic gates

-In this part, logic gates were implemented to create an Arithmetic Logic Unit (ALU), specifically:
+In this part, logic gates were implemented to create the Hack computer's Arithmetic Logic Unit (ALU):

 + `HalfAdder.hdl` - Sums two input bits and outputs the sum and the carry bit.
 + `FullAdder.hdl` - Sums two input bits and one carry bit and outputs the sum and the carry bit.